Airflow

 .

-To extend the permissions of your workflow’s IAM policy, you can do so under the top-level iam
+To extend the permissions of your workflow’s IAM policy to include access to Athena, Bedrock, Glue, KMS ARNs and/or S3 buckets, you can do so under the top-level iam

 key in your workflow manifest, for example: